Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Staging tests include:

-• Blood tests (CBC to number the red blood cells, white blood cells, and platelets, low number indicates presence of lymphoma in blood or bone merrow; ESR, Lactate dehydrogenase (LDH-A high level of LDH in the blood is a sign of cell damage, Human immunodeficiency virus (HIV) and hepatitis B testing.
+• Blood tests (red blood cells, white blood cells, and platelets, low number indicates presence of lymphoma in blood or bone marrow; ESR, Lactate dehydrogenase – high level is a sign of cell damage, Human immunodeficiency virus (HIV) and hepatitis B.

-• CT (computed tomography) scan of the neck, chest, pelvis and abdomen (stomach area).
+• CT – computed tomography (scan of the neck, chest, pelvis and abdomen).

-• PET-CT scan (positron emission tomography-computed tomography) scan, a combination PET and CT scan, of the entire body with a radioactive tracer.
-This is also referred to as an “FDG-PET scan” (fluorodeoxyglucose [FDG] positron emission tomography [PET]).
+• PET-CT scan (positron emission tomography-computed tomography) scan, a combination PET and CT scan, also called an “FDG-PET scan” (fluorodeoxyglucose [FDG] positron emission tomography [PET]).

 Pregnancy Test

-All allopathic cancer treatments can harm fetus, so a pregnancy test may be required for women of reproductive age before starting treatments.
+A pregnancy test may be required for women of reproductive age before starting treatments (due to side effects).

-Non-Hodgkin lymphoma is a type of cancer, generally develops in the lymph nodes and lymphatic tissue (such as the stomach, intestines or skin).
+Non-Hodgkin lymphoma (NHL) generally develops in the lymph nodes and lymphatic tissue (such as the stomach, intestines or skin).
 In some cases, NHL involves bone marrow and blood.

-Non-Hodgkin lymphoma represents a diverse group (group of blood cancers that all arise from lymphocytes – white blood cells that are part of the immune system) of diseases distinguished by the characteristics of the cancer cells associated with each disease type.
+NHL represents a diverse group (blood cancers that all arise from lymphocytes) of diseases distinguished by the characteristics of the cancer cells associated with each disease type.
 Lymphoma cells may develop in just one place or in many sites in the body.
 Non-Hodgkin lymphoma has many different subtypes which are either indolent (slow growing) or aggressive (fast-growing).

-Most patients with non-Hodgkin lymphoma have a B-cell type of NHL (about 85 percent).
+Most patients with non-Hodgkin lymphoma have a B-cell type of NHL (~85 percent).
 The others have a T-cell type or an NK-cell type of lymphoma.

 Types